Last updated: March 7, 2014

 - No statewide restrictions on adults’ use of cell phones or text messaging (see local bans).

-- Seven South Dakota cities now have distracted driving ordinances — Huron, Watertown, Brookings, Mitchell, Vermillion, Aberdeen and Sioux Falls.
+- At least eight South Dakota cities have distracted driving ordinances — Huron, Watertown, Brookings, Mitchell, Vermillion, Aberdeen, Box Elder and Sioux Falls.

 Pennington County has banned texting while driving, effective Nov.
 4. County commissioners on Oct.
 2 cited a lack of action by the state Legislature and the city of Rapid City.
 Fine: Up to $200.
 The classified texting & driving as a public nuisance, a classification apparently needed for the county to stick its nose into traffic law.
 The Rapid City police chief said it wasn’t clear where the law would be enforced, since the city has shown no interest in banning text messaging while driving.
 The city attorney in Rapid City told the local newspaper in mid-July that the only inquiries he gets about a distracted driving ordinance are from the media.